At the beginning of my railroad trip, I spent two days in Porto – enough time for a grand tour of the city.

 For better orientation, here is a map with all the squares listed in this post.

 Porto was only the first of many beautiful places I’ve visited in Portugal.
 To read about the others, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: